 Companies across all industries use data analytics to gain insight into their customer base as well as their daily operations.
 But what exactly is data analytics?

-It is the practice of transforming and analyzing large volumes of seemingly disparate raw data to gain a better understanding of a business’ past performance and predict future outcomes.
+Data analytics is the practice of transforming and analyzing large volumes of seemingly disparate raw data to gain a better understanding of a business’ past performance and predict future outcomes.
 Businesses can utilize these data-driven insights to streamline organizational processes, monitor employee performance, detect potential opportunities, spot pitfalls, and so much more.

 Let’s take a closer look at data analytics and its benefits: